chimera-linux/cports/Packaging.md

   root.
 This is useful for some test suites that will not function otherwise.
 Of course, this still uses namespaces, so it does not actually run as your host system root (as it can't).
+* `installroot` *(true)* By default, install phase is run as `root`.
+  This is done with `fakeroot`, which may interfere with rpath if such binary is invoked during installation.
+You may disable this in those cases.
 * `cross` *(true)* If disabled, the template will error early when attempting cross compilation.
 * `lint` *(true)* If enabled, the template contents will be checked